frintjs/frint/site/content/guides/providers.md

 ## The need for Providers

 [Previously](../apps), we discussed how Apps work in Frint.
-We were only assigning a name, and then registering Widgets.
+We were only assigning a name, and then registering Apps.
 Simple.

 But how do we put more things inside our Apps?
 Like: